IS DEVIN SAFE? THE 6 RISKS BEFORE YOU LET IT SHIP

 Devin-generated code ships with the same vulnerability patterns as every AI coder: hardcoded credentials, missing auth, over-permissive CORS, weak input validation, BOLA on CRUD routes.
 Across 1,400+ scanned AI-generated apps, these patterns are nearly universal.

 Fix: Run automated security scan on every deployed build.
 Require dynamic scan (against the running app) in addition to static scan (against the source).
-Add the findings as required fix items before next Devin task.
+Add the findings as required fix items before next Devin task — do not open a new feature task while critical findings from the last one remain open.

 6. Test coverage skews to happy path